nzakas/understandinges6/manuscript/01-The-Basics.md

 MAX_ITEMS = 6;      // throws error
 ```

-W> Several browsers implement pre-ECMAScript 6 versions of `const`.
+Several browsers implement pre-ECMAScript 6 versions of `const`.
 Implementations range from being simply a synonym for `var` (allowing the value to be overwritten) to actually defining constants but only in the global or function scope.
 For this reason, be especially careful with using `const` in a production system.
 It may not be providing you with the functionality you expect.

 ## Destructuring Assignment